 There are more than 20 romantic comedy KDrama shows for you to check out in this list.
-I’ve included a short description of each show, the big conflicts, a trailer, where to buy fan-made merchandise and official merchandise such as the OST as well as trigger warnings.
+I’ve included a short description of each show, the big conflicts, a trailer, where to buy official merchandise such as the OST as well as trigger warnings.

-I also have bonus content inside The Content Chest membership like where you can find out what I liked and didn’t like about each drama, a “this drama is for you if you like…” section, as well as direct links on where you can watch each drama in the different platforms they’re available in case one platform isn’t available in your region.
+I also have bonus content inside The Content Chest membership like where you can find out what I liked and didn’t like about each drama, and a “this drama is for you if you like…” section.

 I also created this bingo template for you to use on Instagram.
 Please tag me at @izzmatias if you use it!